superfluid-finance/superfluid-explorer/README.md

 where user accounts are connected together, and transactions can happen between user accounts instantaneously as a result.

-# Superfluid Console
+# Superfluid Explorer

-Superfluid Console is an explorer meant for developers and advanced users of the Superfluid Protocol.
+Superfluid Explorer is an explorer meant for developers and advanced users of the Superfluid Protocol.

 ## How to use